alucard001/KMSEncryptionWithPHPAndNodeJS/README.md

 Once completed, go to your Amazon S3 bucket and find your file.

+### KMS Basic

+- [KeyId](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id): Key identifiers **act as names** for your AWS KMS customer master keys (CMKs).
+They help you to recognize your CMKs in the console.
+You use them to indicate which CMKs you want to use in AWS KMS API operations, IAM policies, and grants.

+### KMS Quota

+Yes there is a quota for KMS.
+[Read this](https://docs.aws.amazon.com/kms/latest/developerguide/resource-limits.html).

+- Customer Master Keys (CMKs): 10,000
+- Aliases: 10,000
+- Grants per CMK: 10,000
+- Grants for a given principal per CMK: 500
+- Key policy document size: 32 KB (32,768 bytes)

 ### KMS encrypt/decrypt using JS/NodeJS

 I would personally skip over the panic/frustration of making this [KMS for Javascript](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/javascript-installation.html) works.
 But here are some key points I want to mention: